paulgeorge35/planical/README.md

 An open source application built using the new router, server components and everything new in Next.js 13.

 > **Warning**
 > This app is a work in progress.
-I'm building this in public.
 > See the roadmap below.

 ## About this project

-Right now, I'm using this project as an experiment to see how a modern app (with features like authentication, subscriptions, API routes, ...etc) would work in Next.js 13 and server components.
+Right now, I'm using this project as an experiment to see how a modern app (with features like authentication, subscriptions, API routes etc) would work in Next.js 13 and server components.

 ## Note on Performance